holin034/cse15l-lab-reports/LabReport3.md

 ```
+- All the lines that contain the letter `e` are hidden, only lines without `e` are shown.
 ## `grep -c" Command:
 - The command counts all the occurrences of the pattern/text in the file.
 It is useful when the user tries to find out how many times the pattern occur in the text, and they can use the `grep -c` command to count the number.